 – This is another tip from the fabulous Megan Andelloux: Colored condoms are safer than plain ones.
 Why?
 It’s easier to see if they have broken.
 So get colorful!
 Megan suggests coordinating with upcoming holidays.

 – I got this one via twitter after this piece posted: “Sometimes suggest young men go ‘solo’ with lube and condom to get used to feeling.”
 Awesome!
-Even cooler?
-The second message I got from the same friend:

 That’s what I’ve got folks!
 Do you have any questions?
 Any thoughts?
 Anything at all?
 Tell me about it in the comments!